mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 #7: 31 0300 0300 0300 19 rrrr 0300 xxxx yyyy
 ```

+### Register 14 01

+Writes zero to one device will start the pairing mode on the target device.

 ### Register 15 11/21

 Room Temp and External Temp